-We proudly offer all our foundation repair services in St. Augustine, Jacksonville, Tallahassee, Albany, Valdosta, Gainesville, Palm Coast, Middleburg, Saint Johns, Pensacola and throughout the surrounding areas.
+We proudly offer all our foundation repair services in Orlando, Tallahassee, Jacksonville, Valdosta, Fort Lauderdale, Miami, Gainesville, Port Saint Lucie, Hialeah, Saint Augustine and throughout the surrounding areas.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.

 As the soil dries and shrinks, gaps form under the floor slab, creating voids.
 Because the soil no longer supports the floor slab, the floor begins to crack and sink into the voids.

 This is usually caused by plumbing leaks.
 If the plumbing leak is severe and there is a path for the water to flow through, it can wash soil out from under the slab.